openstack/diskimage-builder/doc/source/user_guide/building_an_image.rst

 volume, a volume group is created.
 On top of this volume group, six logical volumes are created.

+Please note that in order to build images that are bootable using volumes, your ramdisk image will need to have that support.
+If the image you are using does not have it, you can add the needed modules and regenerate it, by including the `dracut-regenerate` element when building it.

 Level 2
 +++++++